ibnesayeed/webserver-tester/README.md

 ## Sample Data

 While this is a generic HTTP tester, it comes with some example test cases and CS 531 course specific test suites.
 In order to test CS 531 test suites you need to extract `sample/cs531-test-files.tar.gz` file in your server's document root.
-This will place folders for each assignment (whih correspond to their test suites).
+This will place folders for each assignment (which correspond to their test suites).

 ## Test Locally